AWS Step Functions Documentation

 Availability

-AWS Step Functions has fault tolerance and maintains service capacity across multiple Availability Zones in each region.
+AWS Step Functions is designed with fault tolerance and to maintain service capacity across multiple Availability Zones in each region.

 Scaling

-AWS Step Functions scales the operations and underlying compute to run the steps of your application for you in response to changing workloads.
+AWS Step Functions is designed to scale the operations and underlying compute to run the steps of your application in response to changing workloads.
 Step Functions scales to help the performance of your application workflow remain consistent as the frequency of requests increases.

 High volume orchestration